-Your body image can be influenced by family, friends, teachers or coaches, celebrities and the media (NEDIC-a).
+Your body image can be influenced by family, friends, teachers or coaches, celebrities, and the media (NEDIC-a).
 "Body talk" and physical appearance/weight bias are extremely common and cause young people to make harmful comparisons to "appearance ideals" (NEDIC-b).
 Bullying could occur if a person's appearance falls outside that "ideal" (NEDIC-c, MHLTC 2018).
-Recognizing that individual differences in body shape and appearance are normal and desirable.
-The Dove Confidence Kit for Parents has suggestions for how parents can nurture body image confidence in their families.
-The SWPH resource, Positive Healthy Behaviour: A Tool for Every Parent could also be shared with families at your school this month.
+It's important to recognize that individual differences in body shape and appearance are normal and desirable.
+How to nurture positive body image in your child has suggestions for how parents can nurture body image confidence in their families.
+The SWPH resource, 10 Tips to Help Your Child Have a Positive Relationship with Food and Their Body, could also be shared with families at your school this month.
+Visit BrightBites.ca to learn more about creating a more body inclusive school.